 The growth in the Salt Lake Valley has brought along with it increased mountain recreation, particularly in beautiful Little Cottonwood Canyon.
-The year-round transit challenge is the result of avalanches, landslides and auto and bus congestion.
-With UDOT’s proposed zero emission, high-capacity, sustainable gondola PLUS the proposed LA CAILLE BASE STATION, now is our chance to preserve Little Cottonwood’s mountain access for future generations.
+The year-round transit challenge is the result of avalanches, landslides, and auto and bus traffic.
+Doing nothing keeps us on the same unsustainable trajectory we’ve been on for decades.
+With UDOT’s proposed zero emission, high-capacity, sustainable gondola at La Caille, now is our chance to solve the congestion that exists now and preserve Little Cottonwood’s mountain access for the future.

 Year-round, Little Cottonwood Canyon visitors enjoy unparalleled access to some of Utah’s greatest outdoor attractions, including hiking, climbing, skiing, snowboarding and more.

 Up to 7,000 vehicles (cars, trucks and buses) go up and down Little Cottonwood Canyon per day.

 SR 210 is the most avalanche prone highway in North America with 64 active avalanche paths.

 Many of the most significant traffic delays are related to traction due to heavy snowfall.

 Extended road closures due to significant snowstorms create an unsafe lack of egress from Little Cottonwood Canyon.
 Only the gondola addresses this important safety consideration.

 A gondola would allow Little Cottonwood Canyon ingress and egress in all weather conditions, even if the highway was temporarily closed to vehicles.